thoughtspot/thoughtspot.github.io/_reference/keywords-ja-JP.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+{% include note.html content="This content is still under review, and might have incremental changes until this message is removed."%}

 You can use keywords when asking a question to help define your search.
 This reference lists the various keywords.
 You can also see this list of keywords and examples from within the help center.

 | _[< Back to English Keywords page](keywords.html)_ |